Contact us

 For the selected candidate, the length of stay and the terms of the exchange are defined by contractual agreement between the two centres. art3 provides the artist in residence with a studio.
 The artist must pay transportation costs as well as communications and living expenses.

-The next residency in Montreal is planned for fall 2013.
+The next residency in Montreal is planned for spring 2014 and the one in Valence for fall 2014.

 David Dupont (Grenoble) - link currently available in French only